infracost/docs/docs/guides/actions_migration.md

     - Multi-project using build matrix: multiple Terraform projects using GitHub Actions build matrix
     - Multi-Terraform workspace: multiple Terraform workspaces using the Infracost config file
     - Private Terraform module: a Terraform project using a private Terraform module

+    And cost policy examples:

     - Thresholds: only post a comment when cost thresholds are exceeded
+    - Conftest: check Infracost cost estimates against policies using Conftest
+    - OPA: check Infracost cost estimates against policies using Open Policy Agent
-    - Slack: send cost estimates to Slack
+    - Sentinel: check Infracost cost estimates against policies using Hashicorp's Sentinel

-If you encounter any issues while migrating, please [create an issue](https://github.com/infracost/actions/issues/new) and we'll address them as soon as possible.
+If you encounter any issues while migrating, please [create an issue](https://github.com/infracost/actions/issues/new) or join our [community Slack](https://www.infracost.io/community-chat) and we'll address them as soon as possible.